-I earned my BA and MA in English from Hardin-Simmons University in Abilene, Texas.
-I taught literature and composition at West Virginia Wesleyan College and Davis & Elkins College for three years before earning a PhD in English from Texas Christian University in Fort Worth, Texas.
+I earned my BA and MA in English, and I taught literature and composition at West Virginia Wesleyan College and Davis & Elkins College for three years before earning a PhD in English from Texas Christian University in Fort Worth, Texas.

 In addition to my academic work, I am passionate about biking, cooking, baseball, and bad television.
 I am a food adventurer, unafraid to eat anything twice.

 Recent Blog Posts